-stock, as the case may be, to the corresponding New Liberty SiriusXM common stock and/or New Liberty Formula One common stock redemption, with each affected group voting as a separate class.
-See Article IV, Section A.2.(a) (v)(B) of Annex C.

-The restated charter imposes supermajority voting requirements in connection with certain charter amendments and other extraordinary transactions which have not been approved by 75% of the directors then in office.
-When these requirements apply, the threshold vote required is 662/3% of the aggregate voting power of Liberty Media's outstanding voting securities, voting together as a single class.
-See Article IX of Anney C
+assets and liabilities of the Liberty SiriusXM Group and/or the Braves Group, the approval of holders of Liberty SiriusXM common stock and/or Liberty Braves common stock, as the case may be, to the corresponding Liberty SiriusXM common stock and/or Liberty Braves common stock redemption, with each affected group voting as a separate class.
+See certificate of incorporation.
+Liberty Media's certificate of incorporation imposes supermajority voting requirements in connection with certain charter amendments and other extraordinary transactions which have not been approved by 75% of the directors then in office.
+When these requirements apply, the threshold vote required is 662/3% of the aggregate voting power of Liberty Media's outstanding voting securities, voting together as a single class See Article IX of Liberty Media's certificate of incorporation